'Hotel Art, Barcelona' by Rachel Long

 The same place as the rest,

-Wise, rude, sharp Holly McNish's poetry encompasses her personal experiences from girlhood to motherhood and beyond.
-Her YouTube performances are widely shared online and she's been described as the most important spoken-word artist of her generation.
+Wise, rude, sharp, and totally unique, Hollie McNish’s poetry encompasses her personal experiences from girlhood to motherhood and friendship to football, all of which are covered in her 2017 collection, Plum.
+Her performances have been watched by millions on YouTube and she’s been described as the most important spoken-word artist of her generation.

 'And when I meet these paper claims